 Men’s Underwear: How Many Per Package?

 One last thing: as you consider the type and style of undies, pay particular attention to the number offered per package.
-We’ve pointed out how many each package includes (and we realize that we’ve got a double entendre going with this).
-And while they are numbered one through 10, we’re not really ranking them.
+We’ve pointed out how many each package includes (and, yes, we realize that we’ve got a double entendre going with this).
+And while they are numbered one through 12, we’re not really ranking them.
 They appear in random order.

-Now onward toward getting the best men’s underwear you ever had after you take a look at our list of Men’s Comfortable Underwear: 10 Best Styles.
+Now onward toward getting personally comfortable, after you take a look at our list of 12.

 1. Calvin Klein 2-Pack Men’s Underwear Modern Cotton Stretch Trunks